Table of Contents

 GRE EXAM: Full Form, IBT Test, Dates, Fees, Registration |

-Before we begin, it’s important to understand what the GRE Analytical Writing section is all about and why it’s so important.
+Before we begin, it’s essential to understand the GRE Analytical Writing section and why it’s so important.

 So the Analytical Writing score helps them see if a student will perform well while giving presentations, doing projects, or writing papers and assignments for a class.

-Consequently, the Analytical Writing section in GRE consists of two tasks:
+Consequently, the Analytical Writing section in the GRE consists of two tasks:

 - The “Analyze an Issue” task – 30 minutes